• Past Shelves: Histories of Queer Reading (Exhibition)

 • Queer Gothic Words

 A monthly book club focusing on queer gothic writing.
 Every month we choose a book (or selection of shorter texts) by LGBTQ+ authors, or featuring queer characters/themes to read and discuss together.
 We alternate between classic and contemporary texts.
 In April, we’re reading The Castle of Otranto by Horace Walpole.
-Booking Please book in advance. […]
+In May, we’re reading Tell […]